-We realise that our PRG is not reflective of the practice population profile in respect of age or ethnicity and we are working hard to address this problem and to recruit a 'balanced' PRG.
+We realise that our PRG is not reflective of the practice population profile in respect of age or ethnicity and continue to work hard to address this problem and to recruit a 'balanced' PRG.
 We initially approached the Barnsley LINk who were very helpful and made a number of suggestions regarding formation of a group.
 Barnsley LINk also offered to use their own contacts, email distribution list and newsletters to advertise our group and the monthly meeting arrangements (last Thursday of the month excluding December starting at 6pm at the surgery).
-We were also contacted by the Barnsley Chronicle (local newspaper) who were extremely interested in the formation of the group and wrote an article about our PRG.
-We realise that it is difficult, particularly when asking people to give up their time, to recruit a group that would reflect the profile of our patient population but realise its early days and will endeavour to demonstrate through our actions the importance of our group and the strength of the patient voice.
-In the coming year we will use the both internal and external tools to and by word of mouth promote recruitment and that the Practice will listen to patients to continually improve the patient experience.
-Advertising in the local newspapers and in community centres/facilities will be undertaken as soon as possible.
+We realise that it is difficult, particularly when asking people to give up their time, to recruit a group that would reflect the profile of our patient population but we will endeavour to demonstrate through our actions the importance of our group and the strength of the patient voice.
+In the coming year we will continue to use the both internal and external tools to and by word of mouth promote recruitment and that the Practice will listen to patients to continually improve the patient experience.
+Advertising in the local newspapers and in community centres/facilities will be undertaken throughout the coming year.
 The group did however recognise that it would take time to do this and would only be possible if the practice gave a firm commitment to take patients views seriously and be open to involvement in future decision, the practice agreed this was without question and would be happy to invest resources to 'make this happen'.